natebarksdale/natebarksdale.github.io/output/2021-02-24-2-9-million-to-globalize-the-philosophy-of-religion.md

 coordinates: [52.4862, -1.8904]
 ---

-For the John Templeton Foundation, I wrote about a groundbreaking initiative broadening the philosophical exploration of diverse global faiths.
+For the John Templeton Foundation, I wrote about a project to make the study of the philosophy of religion better match the global spectrum of religious approaches.

 > Religion is a global phenomenon as diverse as the peoples of the world, but the academic study of the philosophy of religion has long skewed toward English-language work rooted in the traditions of Western Christianity.
 A new project aims to expand and diversify the perspectives of the field.
 Led by Yujin Nagasawa, a philosopher of religion at the University of Birmingham in the U.K., and funded with $2.9 million from the John Templeton Foundation, the effort aims to promote the work of researchers from under-reported regions and to support research in the philosophical issues arising from non-Christian theistic religions including Hinduism, Islam, Jainism, Judaism, Shintoism, Sikhism, and Zoroastrianism.
 >